 Check out our investment calculator.

-Looking at the expense ratio is the easiest way to gauge how expensive an investment is.
-This refers to the amount of a fund’s assets that are used to cover administrative costs and it’s expressed as a percentage.
+Looking at the expense ratio is the easiest way to gauge how costly an investment is.
+Expressed as a percentage, it refers to the amount of a fund’s assets that are used to cover administrative costs.
 The lower the expense ratio, the smaller the bite that’s taken out of your earnings.

-In terms of the expense ratio, ETFs tend to have the edge because many of them can be passively managed.
-Mutual funds, by comparison, are overseen by fund managers.
+In terms of the expense ratio, ETFs tend to have the edge because many of them track a market index and are passively managed.
+There are many index mutual funds, too.
+But many more are overseen by a fund manager.

-A recent Morningstar report illustrates how wide the gap is between actively and passively managed funds.
-While the average asset-weighted expense ratio for all funds was 0.64% in 2014, the average ratio for passively managed funds hovered around 0.20%.
-For active funds, the average expense ratio was just under 0.80%.
+Morningstar’s annual U.S. Fund Fee Study illustrates how wide the gap is between actively and passively managed funds.
+While the average asset-weighted expense ratio for active funds was 0.67% in 2018, the average ratio for passively managed funds was 0.15%.